longboard3r/html-css-javascript/README.md

 https://www.coursera.org/learn/html-css-javascript

 Week 1
 Peer Graded Assignment: Dating Web Site Assessment

 Part 1: Web page content without style
 Part 2: Applying visual style
 Part 3: Adding interactive features

-Instructions
 The Task

 A startup company wishes to build a web site for their online dating business.
 They have employed a designer who has produced the following design using desktop publishing software.
 The software used by the designer only produces an image, and does not produce HTML.